vidsinghal/BBReorderingExperiment/README.md

 **reordered.ll** -- The corresponding llvm IR

-**original.stats** -- The statistics obtained compiling original.bc with llc using -O3
+**original.stats** -- The statistics by obtained compiling original.bc with llc using -O3

-**reordered.stats** -- The statistics obtained compiling reordered.bc with llc using -O3
+**reordered.stats** -- The statistics obtained by compiling reordered.bc with llc using -O3

 **set_difference.stats** -- Stores the diff of the statistics